AeroliteWasTaken/Sekiro-Calculator/README.md

 # Credits:
  - Holm - Helped a LOT with testing and comparing data, thanks!
- - Savio - For the original idea, inspiration, and moral support :)
+ - Savio - For the original idea, inspiration, and moral support.
+Also did the majority of the testing for the GUI :)
- - Maid - Explained some intricacies with params and taught me a lot about the scalings (and saved me from hours of pain)
+ - Maid - Explained some intricacies with params and taught me a lot about the scalings (thanks for saving me from hours of pain)